Kappa Tau Alpha: Symbols

+Kappa Tau Alpha means "The Truth Will Prevail."
+Its Greek letter represent the words: knowledge, truth and accuracy.
+The society's colors are light blue, signifying truth; and gold, emblematic of worth and high standards.
 The emblem of Kappa Tau Alpha is the key, the oldest symbol of knowledge and communication, with a quill pen.
-The Greek letters mean "The Truth Will Prevail."
-The letters also suggest three English words: knowledge, truth and accuracy.
-The society's colors are light blue, signifying truth; and gold, emblematic of worth and high standards.
+Its publication is the KTA Newsletter.

+Membership

+Juniors, seniors, and graduate students majoring in journalism or mass communication who are in the top ten percent of their class are eligible for membership.
+Membership is by invitation.

+Activities

+Kappa Tau Alpha presents the AEJMC student awards for research papers and the Frank Luther Mott/Kappa Tau Alpha Award for best journalism or mass community research-based book.
 The society co-sponsors the Kappa Tau Alpha-AEJMC Awards luncheon at the annual convention of the Association for Education in Journalism and Mass Communication.